Hadjubuntu/sweet-rl/README.md

 ## History/Author(s)

 I started this open-source RL framework in january 2020 as a consecration of my passion for Reinforcement Learning.
 Besides coding open-source project, i work for both Airbus and IRT Saint-Exupéry on Earth Observation satellites.
 Our team is focus on mission planning for satellites and Reinforcement Learning is an approach to solve it.
-Feel free to discuss with me: [LinkedIn](https://www.linkedin.com/in/adrien-hadj-salah-1b119462/)
+Feel free to discuss with me: [Adrien HADJ-SALAH @linkedin](https://www.linkedin.com/in/adrien-hadj-salah-1b119462/)

+## FAQ

+* **What is Reinforcement Learning**
+It is supposed that you have knowledge in RL, if it is not the case, take a look to the [spinningup from OpenAI](https://spinningup.openai.com/en/latest/)